deusconsortium/DEUS-EX-Machina/README.md

 - compute_extrema: MPI Fortran code to detect extrema from particle positions.
 Calculate density on a grid using CIC, smooth result, then find minima or maxima and write in a FOFextrema file.

-- VoidTracer: C++ OpenMP code to trace void/halo from FOFextrema file, and get values: R, delta, avg_delta.
+- ProfileTracer: C++ OpenMP code to trace void/halo from FOFextrema file, and get values: R, delta, avg_delta.

 - GraphicTools: Python code to display density/mass/velocity profiles